Starbucks' expansion runs out of steam in South Africa

 The South African coffee market is also competitive with the likes of Bean There, Father Coffee and many independent outfits targeting middle-class consumers in cities.

-A small cup of Starbucks flat white costs 30 rand (S$2.70), while a similar order at Father coffee costs 22 rand and 26 rand at the Vida e Caffe chain.
+A small cup of Starbucks flat white costs 30 rand (S$2.8), while a similar order at Father coffee costs 22 rand and 26 rand at the Vida e Caffe chain.

 Starbucks, which operates more than 22,000 cafes worldwide, has a presence in only two other African countries - Egypt and Morocco.